Association (psychology): Acquired equivalence

-Acquired equivalence is defined as a learning and generalization paradigm in which prior training in stimulus equivalence increases the amount of generalization between two stimuli even if they are superficially dissimilar.
+Acquired equivalence is defined as a learning and generalization paradigm in which prior training in stimulus equivalence increases the amount of generalization between two stimuli, even if they are superficially dissimilar.
 Therefore, if two different stimuli share the same consequence, they predict the same outcome.
-Let us suppose that there are two girls Anna and Sarah, who have nothing in common other than they both love pets.
+Let us suppose that there are two girls, Anna and Sarah, who have nothing in common other than that they both love pets.
 When you learn that Sarah has a dog, you immediately predict that Anna will love Sarah’s dog.
 The area in the brain responsible for the acquired equivalence is the hippocampus; hence, in cases when the hippocampal region is damaged, there are deficits of acquired equivalence.
-In acquired equivalence, the stimuli are not categorized based on their characteristics (physical, emotional) but based on their functional characteristic (preference about the same thing).
-During this paradigm, it is learned to create compositions from different categories, and for this reason, some researchers agree that acquired equivalence can be a synonym to categorization.
+In acquired equivalence, the stimuli are not categorized based on their characteristics (physical, emotional) but based on their functional characteristic (preference for the same thing).
+During this paradigm, it is learned to create compositions from different categories, and for this reason, some researchers agree that acquired equivalence can be a synonym for categorization.
 Both humans and non-humans have the ability for acquired equivalence.

 An example of acquired equivalence is from the studies Geoffrey Hall and his colleagues have conducted with pigeons.
-In one study, the pigeons were trained to peck when they see the light with different colors.
-After that, the researchers paired certain colors to appear in sequence and provided food when the pigeons peck only in few sequences.
+In one study, the pigeons were trained to peck when they saw the light with different colors.
+After that, the researchers paired certain colors to appear in sequence and provided food when the pigeons pecked only in a few sequences.
 Thus, the pigeons learned that in those sequences, if they peck, they will certainly receive food.
-Those sequences had something special that the pigeons could also learn; certain two colors were followed by food when they are followed by certain one color, so the two colors somewhat equivalent.
-Let us assume, as there were six colors, that red and green when followed by only yellow, led to food.
+Those sequences had something special that the pigeons could also learn; certain two colors were followed by food when they were followed by certain one color, so the two colors were somewhat equivalent.
+Let us assume, as there were six colors, that red and green, when followed by only yellow, led to food.
 Similarly, blue and brown, when followed by only white, also led to food.
 In this way, the pigeons learned that red is in a way equivalent to green, and blue to brown, because they are paired with the same color.